 You guys have probably all been spending your summer outside, doing activities and interacting with nature.
 You know how I feel about that.
 So, I’ve spent a decent amount of my summer binging more shows on streaming services like Netflix and HBO.
-I thought I would share some of my newest recommendations with you!
+I thought I would share some of my newest recommendations for binge-worthy shows with you!

 Agatha Christie – Poirot (13 series, but only 7-13 are on Netflix): This show, especially the early seasons, is old.
 You need to know that going into it.
 While parts of it come off as dated, it’s still a great series based on Agatha Christie’s enormously popular books featuring her Belgian detective Hercule Poirot.
 If you only watch a few episodes, be sure to catch “After the Funeral” (featuring a young Michael Fassbender) and the classic “Murder on the Orient Express.”